 Leave the initial stress at the highest possible value recommended by the application and jump right into the modification of geometry.
 Switch the tab to the Pretensioned group and adjust the properties as follows:

 To speed up the input of the second row, you will use the copy function (which works just with “in line” definition not with “on edge”).
 Hit the Copy button and set the Offset Z value.

 The blanketed length is not copied with the geometry, so you do not need to remove it.
 If you wish to check all tendons in cross-section you can switch the view in the ribbon.
 Once you are satisfied with the layout, you can continue back in the Beam application, so click on the Exit button.

-This situation can be avoided when you perform the calculations of non-linear creep so the limit now applies only for characteristic combination.
+This situation can be avoided when you perform the calculations of non-linear creep so the limit now applies only to characteristic combinations.
 You can see the requirements for this in the EC 1992-1-1 chapter 3.1.4 article (4).

 Another nice feature to show for prefabricated beams is a user-specified concrete strength at the stage of prestressing.
 This setting can perform analysis for members younger than 3 days because you check its value based on tests.
 You can also select all stages to be checked.

 You need to run the TDA calculation now to obtain the results from the model by the Calculate button.

 After the calculations are performed you can go through the results of reactions, linear deformations, and internal forces.

 The next part will deal with the actual design and checks of the model.
 Firstly, you need to set all the checks to be performed and proper settings for the checks such as exposure classes.
 In this case, you will uncheck Detailing as it is not necessary to check them in this example.